 - Overflow AI launched May 2025 — first AI analytics tool built for church finance teams^4

-- Generosity University launched August 2024 — 8-lesson financial discipleship program now used by churches nationwide^6
+- Generosity University launched August 2024 — 8-lesson financial discipleship program with annual subscription pricing^6

 - Offices in Silicon Valley and Birmingham, AL^4